Prateek-opps/To-study-and-implement-C-Arrays-and-Strings-/README.md

 3. Compare the reversed string with the original.
 4. Display whether the string is a palindrome.

-### Code Summary
+### Output

-The string is reversed using a loop that iterates from the last character to the first.
-The reversed string is then compared to the original to determine if it's a palindrome.
+Enter a string: b

-### Sample Output
+The string is a palindrome

 ### Conclusion
 This program successfully checks whether a given string is a palindrome using basic string manipulation techniques.

 ---

-## 2. Concatenate First and Last Name
+## 2. Concatenation of String

 ### Theory
 String concatenation is the operation of joining character strings end-to-end.
 This program reads a first name and a last name from the user and combines them into a full name.